nichol20/rust-server/README.md

 # Rust HTTP Server

-A lightweight, multi-threaded HTTP server in Rust that demonstrates:
+A multi-threaded HTTP server in Rust that demonstrates:

 - **FFI interoperability**
 - **Custom thread-pool**